smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 If you have installed make (i.e. you are building the Postgrs port from Scratch), run make from the root of the github repository, e.g. *C:\Users\Peter\Documents\GitHub\rapidInquiryFacility*

+The following make targets are provided:

+* *clean*: remove targets, clean maven build areas
+* *all*: build targets
+* *install*: clean then all
+* *rifservice*: build rifServices.war target
+* *taxonomyService*: build taxonomyServices.war target
+* *RIF4*: build RIF4.7z target

+To run a make target type *make <target>;e.g. *make install*.

+The following files are then built and copied into the rapidInquiryFacility directory: taxonomyServices.war rifServices.war RIF4.7z

+**Make currently only works on Windows and requires the Mingw development kit and 7zip to be installed.**

 Otherwise run the following commands by hand:
 ```
 mvn --version